-What’s it like to read a book every day for several months so you can hash out with fellow judges which title deserves one of the most prestigious awards in literature?
-As chair of the 2021 Booker Prize’s judging committee, Maya Jasanoff knows the process inside and out.
+What is it like to read a book every day for several months so you can hash out with fellow judges which title deserves one of the most prestigious awards in literature?
+As chair of the judging committee for the 2021 Booker Prize, Maya Jasanoff knows the process inside and out.
 The panel of five readers, tasked with determining the best English-language novel published in the U.K. or Ireland in the past year, announced their shortlist of six finalists, whittled from a longlist of 13, in September.
 On Wednesday they awarded the prize to “The Promise,” by the South African writer Damon Galgut.
 Jasanoff, Harvard’s Coolidge Professor of History, spoke with the Gazette about her role as chair, how books “resonate differently over time,” and common strengths among this year’s finalists.
 Interview was edited for clarity and length.

 GAZETTE: What was your reaction to being asked to chair the committee?